-Lampooning Nazi ideology and right wing fervour is a tightrope walk for any Director.
-Balancing the need to reflect the horror of right wing extremism.
-With a need to satirically dissect the hate and oppression at its heart.
-With Jojo Rabbit, Director Taika Waititi takes square aim at the indoctrination of youth, mixing coming of age themes with a biting humorous dissection of hate and oppression.
-Creating a film that will undoubtably divide opinion among audiences and critics alike.
+Lampooning fascism and Nazi ideology can be a tightrope walk for any Director.
+The sensitivities of history still raw and full of emotion for many.
+Therefore creating a need to balance humour with the true horror of war and hate.
+With Jojo Rabbit, Director Taika Waititi takes aim at the indoctrination of youth, while mixing a coming of age tale with a biting and humorous dissection of fascism.
+Ultimately delivering a film that is destined to divide opinion among audiences and critics alike.

-It would be easy to label Jojo Rabbit as pure black comedy.
-However, while this is a film with plenty of laughs, it also embodies themes of coming of age; parental protection; the masks people wear to protect themselves and the subversion of childhood innocence, imagination and hope.
+It would be easy to simply label Jojo Rabbit as a black comedy.
+However, this is a film that delves much deeper than just its comedic roots.
+Coupling its masterful humour with a narrative embodying themes of subverted innocence and parental protection.
+In addition to a discussion on the masks people wear to protect themselves at times of oppression.

-Jojo is excited about his weekend trip to the local Nazi Youth camp.
-Determined to show his Nazi credentials to the instructors and the other boys.
-The chaotic and anarchic camp managed by the frustrated and medically retired Captain Klenzendorf (Sam Rockwell).
-Alongside his band of extremist associates Fräulein Rahm (Rebel Wilson) and Finkel (Alfie Allen).
-All three toeing the party line while hiding their own insecurities and desires under a blanket of ideological protection.
+Jojo’s palpable excitement for all things Third Reich takes him to the local Nazi summer youth camp.
+Where he is determined to show the other boys his credentials and bravery in fighting for the German Reich.
+The chaos of the camp managed by the frustrated and medically retired Captain Klenzendorf (Sam Rockwell).
+And his band of extremist associates Fräulein Rahm (Rebel Wilson) and Finkel (Alfie Allen).
+All three characters toeing the party line.
+While also hiding their own insecurities and desires under a blanket of ideological protection.

-Performances are exquisite.
-Newcomer Roman Griffin Davies shining on screen alongside two beautifully nuanced performances from Scarlett Johansson and Thomasin McKenzie.
-Both playing strong female characters, who provide the balance of love in an ocean of conflict and blind allegiance.
-While the films contemporary score ripples with energy, integrating songs that cleverly embody freedom and expression.
+Performances are exquisite with newcomer Roman Griffin Davies shining on screen.
+His outstanding debut combining with beautifully nuanced performances from both Scarlett Johansson and Thomasin McKenzie.
+Both embodying strong female characters, who provide a balance of love in a sea of conflict and blind allegiance.
+While the films contemporary score ripples with energy, cleverly integrating songs that embody freedom and expression.

 Jojo Rabbits mix of cutting satire and heartfelt emotion, creates a film that takes you on a journey into the darkness and light of humanity.
 A journey that is both funny and heartbreaking in equal measure.
-Jojo’s eyes opened to the reality of beliefs forged through lies and manipulation.
+Jojo’s eyes slowly opened to the reality of a set of beliefs forged through lies and manipulation.
 The darkness of hate giving way to to the lightness of freedom and hope.

 Director: Taika Waititi